 Missing Episode: Two story arcs from Mighty Atom Club magazine, "Jungle Devil Boundary" and "Chi-Tan", have never been reprinted (in Japan or otherwise).

 What Could Have Been: When Tezuka was able to meet Walt Disney in person at the 1964 New York World's Fair.
 Walt discussed about doing a collaboration movie with Tezuka and told him "If you have time, visit me in Burbank." after he revealed that he's seen the 1960s incarnation of Astro Boy in Los Angeles.
 The idea was never revisited again, and quickly died after Walt's passing in 1966.

 Science Marches On: "Ivan the Fool" depicted the Moon having frozen air on it which was let free by the sun rising, allowing humans who were stranded there to live until the sun set.
 We now know this not to be the case.

 Creator Backlash: According to a commentary on one of the 60's Astro Boy DVD boxsets, Osamu Tezuka hated one particular episode, "Midoro Swamp" aka "The Beast from 20 Fathoms".
-He farmed out the episode to a group of young anime/manga students, and the results dissatisfied him so much, that he personally destroyed every possible copy he could find.
+He farmed out the episode to a group of young anime/manga students (specifically to Studio Zero, whose employees included Shotaro Ishinomori and the Fujiko Fujio duo), and the results dissatisfied him so much, that he personally destroyed every possible copy he could find.
 Unfortunately for him, a copy of that episode had already been shipped to the U.S. and dubbed (and would later resurface as a "Lost Episode" of the series on VHS), and the Japanese soundtrack (but not the footage) still exists and was included as an extra in the episodes release on the Astro Boy DVD sets.